 There are two kinds of employer pension scheme, into which you and your employer may make contributions.
-A defined benefit scheme pays a retirement income related to the amount of your earnings, while a defined contribution scheme instead reflects the amount invested and the underlying investment fund performance.
-In both cases, you will have access to tax-free cash as well as to the actual pension.
+A defined contribution scheme pays a retirement income reflecting the amount invested and the underlying investment fund performance.
+A defined benefit scheme pays a retirement income related to your earnings: such schemes are very rare.
+However, in both cases, you will have access to tax-free cash as well as to the actual pension.